zrrrzzt/osanywhereweather/README.md

 Node module for getting your weatherdata from [osanywhereweather](http://www.osanywhereweather.com/)

-This version only supports viewing the live data from your weatherstation.
+This version supports viewing the live data from your weatherstation as well as getting historic data.

 ## Installation